seattleflu/documentation/Barcodes.md

 create a new collection.
 Then, create a new label layout for the [labelmaker].
 Now, you're ready to [mint barcodes](#making-new-barcodes)!
 > Note: One-off requests for new collections do not necessarily need to have their label settings merged to master or be tracked in the following barcode settings table.
+For example, if an identifier set's layout normally prints two copies of each barcode, you can locally edit the appropriate class in the labelmaker.py for the run.

 [labelmaker]: https://github.com/seattleflu/id3c/blob/master/lib/id3c/labelmaker.py